ZeenathZahra/ZeenathZahra/README.md

 * 📖 Pursuing Bachelors In Software Engineering @ [The Open University Of SriLanka](https://ou.ac.lk/).

 * 🎓 Developing Mobile Applications with React Native.

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on Developing an AI Agent For Cancer Diagnosis.
+* 💻 Currently working on Developing an AI Agent For Cancer Diagnosis and

+* 📝 Developing a Notes Management System [Aide Memoire](https://digital-garden-site.vercel.app/)
 <hr>
 <div align="center">